actionhero/www.actionherojs.com/README.md

 (see `./bin/deploy`)

-The master branch of this repository is automatically built and pushed to the `gh-pages` branch of this project by Circle.CI on a successful test run.
+The main branch of this repository is automatically built and pushed to the `gh-pages` branch of this project by Circle.CI on a successful test run.
 We statically host this project on www.actionherojs.com via github pages.

 ## Linting